-Describe the potential to generate, use, store, transport, or dispose of hazardous or toxic substances.
-Please include the following:

-- a list of any hazardous substances (as defined by 29 C.F.R.
+- 17. Describe the potential to generate, use, store, transport, or dispose of hazardous or toxic substances.
+Please include the following: - A list of any hazardous substances (as defined by 29 C.F.R.
 1910.120(a)(3)) that will be involved in this project and any hazardous wastes (as defined by 40 C.F.R.
-261.3) that may be generated during the proposed activity; - any hazardous contaminants that may be uncovered and/or disturbed by the proposed activity; and - a list of the procedures/protocols that will be followed to ensure safe handling of hazardous substances and proper disposal of all hazardous wastes.
+261.3) that could potentially be generated during the proposed activity; - Any hazardous contaminants that may be uncovered and/or disturbed by the proposed activity; - A list of the procedures/protocols that will be followed to ensure safe handling, storage, use, collection and transport of hazardous substances and proper disposal of all hazardous wastes